Order Plate Chokes

 Series resonances are formed when the choke looks like back-to-back L-networks.
 The choke winding forms a long series inductance and stray capacitance tunes the winding.
 This of course could be viewed as a long helical transmission line of very high impedance, but L networks provide a closer if not significantly less complex analogy.
 Electrically, at the lowest frequency series-resonant point, the choke looks like this:

-The sweep waveform below shows voltage at point A.
+The SPICE sweep model below shows voltage at point A.

-This is with 200 volts peak-to-peak excitation, NOT the full voltage of the amplifier.
+This model is with 200 volts peak-to-peak excitation, NOT the full voltage of the amplifier.
 The waveform below shows RF current through the choke.
 DC current is not shown, and would be superimposed on the RF current.
 10 volts=1 ampere:

 Ever wonder why an amplifier can arc and bang when operated near self-resonance of the plate choke?
 The text above should explain it to you!
 Voltage at the center of the choke can be so high the choke arcs for several inches.
 The choke becomes a good Tesla coil, with peak RF voltage near the coil's middle for the first-order resonance.